dwoodwardgb/repository-pattern-in-node/README.md

-# A TS-first approach to the repository pattern with Node, Zod, and Mongo
+# A TS-first approach to the repository pattern in Node, with Zod and Mongo

 I was heavily inspired by [DevMastery's implementation of clean architecture in Node](https://github.com/dev-mastery/comments-api) and I wanted to try and achieve something similar but with a typescript-first approach.